 So when it comes to wildlife viewing we are hard to please.

 Some places throw around the term “safari” very loosely and we always have our reservations about what it’s going to be like.
 And of course, there is no substitute to going on the real thing.

 But let’s face it, Africa is a long flight from the US which costs a lot of money AND time.
-And not everyone is going to fullfill their African wildlife safari dream.
+And not everyone is going to fulfill their African wildlife safari dream.

 So places like Safari Wilderness in Central Florida definitely have their place.